 Under these programs, individuals who alert the SEC or CFTC to significant regulatory violations (resulting in sanctions of at least $1 million) are now eligible for financial rewards of between 10% and 30% of the sanction.
 The SEC and CFTC do not require whistleblowers to file any lawsuits and even reward whistleblowers for “tips” that lead to sanctions.

 These programs have been massively successful, in a very short amount of time.
-Since 2012, the SEC whistleblower program has recovered well over $1 billion and has paid more than $325 million to about 60 whistleblowers.
-During that same period, the CFTC Program has paid tens of millions of dollars to whistleblowers.
+Since 2012, the SEC and CFTC whistleblower programs have recovered billions in sanctions and have paid hundreds of millions in rewards to dozens of whistleblowers.
 Importantly, both Commissions have implemented robust provisions that protect whistleblowers from retaliation by their employers.

 Mehri & Skalet’s experienced whistleblower lawyers have represented numerous whistleblowers under the Dodd-Frank law.
 If you are aware of frauds or other violations in the securities and/or commodities markets and would like to discuss your options, contact M&S now.